shark-236/MediTech/README.md

 # MediTech
 ## Fintech Bootcamp Project 3

-Goal: To develop a secure healthcare data ecosystem. complete with a data repository and user platform.
+Goal: To develop a secure healthcare data ecosystem, complete with a data repository and user platform.

 MediTech is the company responsible for integrating and launching the various components of the ecosystem.
 We start with data collection, storage, de-identification, and deployment.
 MediTech makes use of the following technologies to see the data through its lifecycle:
 -Blockchain (for smart contracts and data logging)